apache/eventmesh-site/docs/design-document/01-event-handling-and-integration/03-cloudevents.md

 for users to prefer using a SDK with CloudEvents support:

-- CloudEvents is a more widely accepted and supported way to describe events. `eventmesh-sdk-java` currently uses the `LiteMessage` structure to describe events, which is less standardized.
+- CloudEvents is a more widely accepted and supported way to describe events. `eventmesh-sdk-java` currently uses the `EventMeshMessage` structure to describe events, which is less standardized.
 - CloudEvents's Java SDK has a wider range of distribution methods.
 For example, EventMesh users currently need to use the SDK tarball or build from source for every EventMesh release.
 With CloudEvents support, it's easier for users to take a dependency on EventMesh's SDK using CloudEvents's public distributions (e.g. through a Maven configuration).